 Inventory consists of raw materials, supplies and consumables used in the inventory process, merchandise for sale, finished goods and work-in-process such as pre-harvested cannabis plants, by-products to be extracted, oils, gel capsules and edible products.
-Inventory is valued at the lower of cost and net realizable value, with cost determined using the weighted average cost method.
-Costs are capitalized to inventory, until substantially ready for sale.
+Inventory is valued at the lower of cost and net realizable value.
 Costs include direct and indirect labor, consumables, materials, packaging supplies, utilities, facilities costs, quality and testing costs, production related depreciation and other overhead costs.
 The Company records inventory reserves for obsolete and slow-moving inventory.
-Inventory reserves are based on inventory obsolescence trends, historical experience and application of the specific identification method.
+Inventory reserves are based on inventory obsolescence trends, age of inventory, historical experience and application of the specific identification method.
 The Company classifies cannabis inventory as a current asset, although part of such inventory, because of the duration of the cultivation, drying, and conversion process, ordinarily would not be utilized within one year.